vp2437/signal-for-help-detection/README.md

 ## Future Improvements

 - Improve feature engineering using joint angles and finger distances
-- Reduce false positives
+- Reduce false positives futher
-- Temporal gesture recognition
+- Add temporal deep learning models for gesture recognition
-- Mobile support
+- Expand mobile support
 - Multiple hand detection
+- Explore integration with CCTV and public camera systems for real time detection in monitored environments where privacy and consent frameworks are defined

 ---

 ## Motivation

-This project explores the use of computer vision and machine learning for real-time gesture recognition.
-By combining MediaPipe hand tracking with a Random Forest classifier, the system aims to detect the Signal for Help gesture quickly and accurately through a standard webcam.
+The Signal for Help gesture was created as a discreet way for individuals experiencing abuse or coercion to request assistance safely.

+While detecting the gesture is important, understanding what it may represent in context is equally critical.

+This project combines real time AI gesture recognition with interactive network visualization to improve awareness of trafficking systems, support early understanding, and make hidden patterns of exploitation more visible.